grayfold3d/POSH-Triage/README.md

 Tools for parsing Forensic images

 # Start-ImageParsing.ps1
 PowerShell script that automates the use of Eric Zimmerman's cmd line tools (https://ericzimmerman.github.io/) against a mounted forensic image.
+A Registry Explorer project file is also created containing all user/system hives stored on the image.
 The following tools are run where applicable to the image being processed:
 * JLECmd.exe
 * LEcmd.exe